Issues for Surgery

 Hypoglycaemia if continued during nil by mouth (NBM) period.

 Meglitinides should be taken as normal the day prior to surgery1.

-In the event of emergency surgery and the patient has already taken their meglitinide dose monitor blood glucose levels closely and treat any hypoglycaemia accordingly.
+In the event of emergency surgery and the patient has already taken their meglitinide dose monitor capillary blood glucose (CBG) levels closely and treat any hypoglycaemia accordingly.